cnsoft/cocos2d-kamcord-ios/README.md

 That's all you have to do to manage the applicaton lifecycle.
 If no video is currently being recorded (i.e. `beginVideo` has not been called), the calls to `startRecordingClip` and `stopRecordingClip` do nothing.

-To test this functionality, start up the app, do some stuff, then close it by pressing the home button.
+To test this functionality, start the app, do some stuff, then close it by pressing the home button.
 Re-open the app and continue doing actions.
 Once the 15 seconds is up, you should get the Kamcord dialog again.
 Try pressing `Replay Video`.
 It should show one seamless video of everything that's happened.